 Start planning.
 Allocate budgets and determine which teams and which advertising assets are the best fits to reach the target audience.

-Mark Lipsky is CEO and Creative Director of The Radio Agency, a national advertising agency 100% focused on creating and managing sound advertising campaigns through the medium of radio.
+Mark Lipsky is CEO at The Radio Agency, a national advertising agency 100% focused on creating and managing sound advertising campaigns through the medium of radio.
 You can reach him at [email protected].